Announcement :

 About Me

 Kia Ora whānau, ko Anton tōku ingoa.
-I have been a part of TPPS for 4 years now.
+I have been a part of TPPS for 6 years now.
 I began in 2020 as a teacher aide in Ngākau Mahaki and it was a great opportunity to be amongst some of our tamariki to teach and support them in a classroom environment.
 In June 2021 I then became our Sport Coordinator so anything and everything sport-related, whether in school or out, runs through me.
-My passion has always revolved around Sport, being Liana’s husband and Physical Education so having the chance to share my knowledge and skills with our tamariki, whilst enjoying some amazing trips and experiences with them has been and is an amazing job.
+My life has always revolved around Sport and Physical Education so having the chance to share my knowledge and skills with our tamariki, whilst enjoying some amazing trips and experiences with them has been and is an amazing job.

 Roni Sayer